cheevahagadog/nathan-cheever-blog/content/post/Shapes/4-conformity.md

 There is good conformity and bad conformity.
 Let me start with bad conformity.

 ### Good conformity
+> _"...but if thou wilt enter into life, keep the commandments."

 Good conformity is becoming what we are.
 It is improving, refining, enhancing.
 Principally, it is growth and deepening.
 It is an acorn becoming an Oak tree.
 This is the caterpillar becoming a butterfly.
 This is growth and maturity.
 It is becoming who we are.
 It is "old birds teaching young birds how to fly"[^1].
 Good conformity avails of humility for improvement.
 Pride resents or blocks good conformity.